shopgate/cart-integration-shopware6/README.md

 cd [shopware6 root folder]
 composer require shopgate/cart-integration-shopware6
 ```
-Afterwards just increment the plugin version root/composer.json, and run `composer update` to get the latest version.
+Afterwards just increment the plugin version inside `root/composer.json`, and run `composer update` to get the latest
+version.

 ### Folder install

-It can be installed manually by copying the plugin folder to `custom/plugins` folder.
+It can be installed manually by copying the plugin folder to `custom/plugins` directory.
+However, please make sure you
+have a composer compiled version of the plugin.
+Meaning, you have a `vendor` directory in the plugin folder.

 #### Composer symlink (development)